 Long-Term Care Insurance Can Be an Easy and Affordable Solution

 Slome suggested millions of Americans would benefit from a form of long-term care planning that included smaller and shorter long-term care insurance policies and where they are available short-term care insurance policies.
-The latter offer benefits because some policies can be obtained at older ages, well into the applicant's 80s.
+The latter offers benefits to more people because these limited-duration plans can be obtained at older ages, well into the applicant's 80s.

 Plan Before You Retire

-Many experts suggest obtaining a full benefit Long-Term Care policy prior to retirement.
-However, if a person is older than 70 those options may be limited due to the person’s health or the overall cost.
+Many experts suggest obtaining a full benefit Long-Term Care policy before retirement.
+However, if a person is older than 70, those options may be limited due to the person's health or the overall cost.
 These shorter-duration plans could be a possible solution to reduce the burden on the adult children of these older people.

 Short-term care insurance policies are available in a growing number of states.
 This trend, Slome believes, is beneficial for millions of families as well as American taxpayers.